datalayer/jupyter-rtc-test/README.md

   yarn test:py
 ```

-The following subsections highligh the tests, starting from the lower layers to the higher ones.
+The following subsections narrow down the tests, starting from the lower technical layers to the higher ones.

 ### 0. Y.js